Expand and collapse hierarchy members

 Charts can also display expander buttons similar to those in tables when there is a categorical axis displayed.

 Table visualizations support expand and collapse functionality through the use of expander buttons (triangles) in row header and column header cells.
 These are toggle buttons that can be used to expand or collapse.
-Alternatively, you can right-click a cell and use Expand or Collapse from the context menu.
+Alternatively, you can right-click (or long-tap) a cell and use Expand or Collapse from the context menu.

 3. Expand/collapse on click